SoCallMeAstro/fivem-auto-restart/README.md

 `rcon_password "whateverpassword"`

+If you're on a newer artifacts version and `rcon_password "whateverpassword"` no longer works, use `set rcon_password "whateverpassword"` instead!

 The password doesn't really matter, you can put whatever you would like in there

 After you add the password, and restart you server you can then, Ctrl + Shift + P to open the command pallet, and select "Connect to FiveM Server", enter whatever password you have in your server.cfg.